raganwald/raganwald.github.com/index.md

 - I write technical and product road maps;
 - I write white papers and other marketecture pieces;
 - I write pull requests and design review documents;
-- I wrote [JavaScript Allongé](assets/books/javascriptallongesix.pdf) and [other books](https://leanpub.com/u/raganwald) about programming;
 - I have created sales and software development training materials;
-- I have delivered technical training to my colleagues and at technical conferences;
+- I have delivered technical and sales training to my colleagues.

-- I have been an essayist since 2004.
+I also [JavaScript Allongé](assets/books/javascriptallongesix.pdf) and [other books](https://leanpub.com/u/raganwald) about programming.
+I have delivered conference keynotes and technical sessions at conferences in Canada, Sweden, Norway, Poland, and Spain.
+I have been an essayist since 2004 and have been featured on [Hacker News](https://news.ycombinator.com/from?site=raganwald.com), and has been selcted for publication in [Hacker Monthly](https://www.magcloud.com/browse/Magazine/79699).

-My books, essays, and talks are available on my [creative works page].
+My books, my essays, and videos of my talks are available on my [creative works page].

 ---